QuiltMC/quilt-mappings/CONVENTIONS.md

 Treat acronyms as single words rather than capitalizing every letter.
 This improves readability (compare `JsonObject` and `JSONObject`) and it's consistent with Mojang naming (a known name is `NbtIo`).

+Abbreviations you shouldn't use are:
+- "loc" for "location"

 ## Packages

 Package names should always be singular to respect Java conventions.
 Try to respect the Mojang package structure to avoid